entrippy/OctoPrint-OctoHue/README.md

 Illuminate your print job and signal its status using a Philips Hue light.

+## Added in 0.5.0
+* Added option to "Light On" on Octoprint startup by selecting an already configured light event

 ## Fixed in 0.4.4
 * It is recommended that you remove your existing octohue settings, or at the very least remove statusDict from config.yaml
 * Back from the dead after several years of inactivity (thanks covid)